Need details on how to send a successful email marketing campaign? Here’s everything you need to know.

 Advanced Email Marketing Campaign Optimization Tips

-Once you have a handle on the basics, like subject line, audience, and CTA, you can start adjusting additional levers to get an additional lift in the ROI of your email marketing campaigns.
+Once you have a handle on the basics, like subject line, audience, and CTA, you can start adjusting more components of your email marketing to get an additional lift in engagement and ROI.

 As a savvy email marketer, you should continuously try new ideas and email strategies to find one that takes you closer to your goals.
 But don’t just pick an idea (such as a new subject line) and use it in your campaigns blindly.
 Instead, you can check whether the new concept is stronger than your existing strategy, using A/B testing or split testing.